Spring 2026 Art History in the Park Workshop Registration

 Thank you for being part of this circle — your presence and support make all the difference. 🌿 Special thanks to Snyder Park, for helping make this program accessible to our community, to Vela Fund for our year one funding and Blick Arts for donating materials every season.

-✨ For families using Step Up or similar scholarship programs: Art History in the Park is a community-based, educational arts program.
+Art History in the Park is a community-based, educational arts program.
 This registration is for a series of play-based, art history–focused workshops taught in a structured, guided environment by a qualified teaching artist.

 Order confirmation and receipt will include parent name, product title, date of registration, and amount paid for reimbursement purposes.
+Don’t hesitate to reach out if you require anything further.

 🎨 Thank you for registering!